 Do Goalies and Players Use the Same Skates?

 Goalies and skaters both wear ice hockey skates to get around on the ice.
-And while the skates are similar in design, they do feature important differences.
+And while the skates are similar in design, they feature essential differences.

 Each type of skate is designed for the needs of the hockey player’s position – in this case, whether the player is a goalie or a skater (either a forward or defenseman).

-For example, goalies primarily stay in their nets while they play, whereas as skaters are always in motion on the ice.
+For example, goalies stay in their nets while they play, whereas skaters are always in motion on the ice.
 Goalies are also more likely to block shots with their skates than players.

 For reasons such as these, separate skates exist for players and goalies.